Japanese Generations: Boom, Bubble, and Ice AgeSociety

 This generation went through school when education was making a shift from cramming to a more yutori, or relaxed, approach, with changes like reduced lesson times.
-Unlike earlier generations, members place more importance on the work-life balance rather than trying to climb the corporate ladder and working themselves almost to death with overtime.
+Unlike earlier generations, members place more importance on the work-life balance, rather than trying to climb the corporate ladder and working themselves almost to death with overtime.
 They prefer to spend time with their family and friends, often disappointing bosses who want to go drinking.

 This generation is also seen as less materialistic, without the same desire for brand-name goods and fast cars seen in their elders.
 Their tendency to always seek agreement and consensus can disappoint more individualistic bubble generation members.

-Millennial Generation: Born from the 1980s Onward
+Millennial Generation: Born from the 1980s to the early 1990s

 Japan has taken on the American term “millennial” for the generation that started working from around 2000 onward, although it greatly overlaps with the relaxed education generation.